p2made/p2vagrant/README.md

 # P2Vagrant (Apple Silicon)

-**Updated:** 2024-02-02
+Updated: 2024-02-04

 ### <a id="steps"></a> Steps Taken to build this macOS/M2/Ubuntu VM

 Following are the steps taken to get to where I am.
-Because it's primarily for self-consumption, explanations may be sparse in places.
+Because it's primarily for self-consumption explanations are little if any.

 All versions of `Vagrantfile` are in `/Vagrantfiles` as `Vagrantfile_nn`, where `nn` is the step that Vagrantfile is for.
 You can restore any version of `Vagrantfile` with...